coastalwhite/gburghoorn.com/content/posts/the-game-set/index.md

 {% figure(href='subset-simplified.png', alt='the pill-shaped sets of
 subset') %}
-A even more simplified grid of "Subset", all the red lines representing a some subset and other colour matching lines also representing one subset.
+A even more simplified grid of "Subset".
+All the red lines represent some subset and other lines with matching colours also represent one subset.
 {% end %}

 From just some trial and error, you can notice that you can only mark four dots